Call:

 Suggested Internal Links

-Use your own site URLs for these anchor texts:
+For example, you can use your own site URLs with the following anchor texts:

 Example Internal Link Placement